DiveGearAdvice.comUpdated June 2026

 Our Recommendation

 Hawaiian diving rewards consistency over gear accumulation.
 The diver who dives every weekend in reliable, well-maintained equipment sees more marine life and develops better skills than the diver with a garage full of premium gear who dives twice a year.
-Keep it simple, keep it maintained, keep diving.
+My advice: keep it simple, keep it maintained, keep diving.

 ---